SIXNO-HACK/sixno-02/README.md

-- # BotSend-message.py sy BY 🌈SIXNOTEAM
+- # BotSend-message.py  BY 🌈SIXNOTEAM
 -   # Creator: 🌈SIXNO
 +   # No update
 - ### Discord